 It’s no secret that the exercisers of today are more time-poor than ever before.
 Long gone are the days of slogging it out on a treadmill for hours and spending an entire afternoon in the weight room to hone the perfect body.
-In 2018, our members want to achieve the maximum gains – in the fastest time possible.
+Today, our members want to achieve the maximum gains – in the fastest time possible.

 Enter HIIT.
 We’ve all witnessed this training mode become a mainstay of Millennial workouts in recent years, thanks to the rapid changes it improves both fitness levels and body composition.
 Short bursts of intensity have generated sensational results for our members, and are perceived as being far more effective than longer, steady-state CV sessions.
 The hype around HIIT has many members opting to replace all of their sessions with HIIT training, with an underlying belief that the more frequent and intense the session, the faster they will see the results.